hdatteln/shoppingListBot/HowTo.md

 });
 ```
 Restart the node server, and at-mention the bot in your chat again;
-you should see the 'button click received' + payload message in the console (nothing is sent back to the chat channel at this point)
+You should see the 'button click received' + payload message in the console (nothing is sent back to the chat channel at this point)

 ## Building the modal
-Now we can build the modal!
+Now we can build the modal using Block Kit.

-1) Go to Block Kit Builder: https://api.slack.com/tools/block-kit-builder
+1) Open the Block Kit Builder page: https://api.slack.com/tools/block-kit-builder
 2) Select 'Modal Preview'; You might see some template code; To start with a blank modal, click the 'clear code' button;
-3) In the left navigation bar, click on 'Section' and 'Singleline' (under Inputs) to add a plain section element, and a one-line text input element to your modal
+3) In the left navigation bar, now click on 'Section' and 'Singleline' (under Inputs) to add a plain section element, and a one-line text input element to your modal
  ![](images/blockkit1.png)
 3) Copy the json, and add it as a variable to your index.js file:
 ```